wjdghwo/Kaggle-30-Days-of-ML/README.md

 In the first 2 weeks, I received hands-on assignments delivered to my inbox.
 The goal of these assignments is to rapidly cover the most essential skills needed to get your hands dirty with data.
 I started by learning how to code in Python and quickly learn how to build my first machine learning model.
 And then, I participated in the 30 Days of ML competition.

+Here in this repository, you can see the notebooks that I have written and organized for 30 days of assignments and competitions from Kagle.

 # About the competition data

 The dataset is used for this competition is synthetic (and generated using a CTGAN), but based on a real dataset.
 The original dataset deals with predicting the amount of an insurance claim.
 Although the features are anonymized, they have properties relating to real-world features.